sanger-tol/ensemblrepeatdownload/docs/usage.md

 - `test`
   - A profile with a minimal configuration for automated testing
   - Corresponds to defining the assembly to download as command-line parameters so needs no other parameters
-  - Includes links to test data so needs no other parameters
 - `test_full`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Corresponds to defining the assembly to download as a CSV file so needs no other parameters

 ### `-resume`